jannefiluren/WaterFlows.jl/README.md

 - HBV light subsurface component (Hbv)
 - GR4J subsurface components (Gr4j)

-The components can be combined in any combination.
+The components can be ordered in any combination.
 However, note that the input arguments may differ between the components.
 For looking at the implementation of the components, click [here](https://github.com/jmgnve/VannModels/tree/master/src/components).
 The components are combined together to a complete model using [this code](https://github.com/jmgnve/VannModels/blob/master/src/models/model_components.jl).

 ## Available models